brunodesanti/muvinn-reg/README.md

 If you want to run an example of MUVINN-reg co-registration, run ```apply_muvinn.ipynb```

-But first remember to install the Ipython kernel to run notebooks on the muvinn-reg environment:
+But first remember to install the Ipython kernel to run notebooks in the muvinn-reg environment:
 ```console
 python -m ipykernel install --user --name muvinn-reg-env --display-name "muvinn-reg-env"
 ```